Day Six on The Mother Road US Route 66

 There was an area here that had flooded recently.

-Although it is hard to tell from this picture, large piles of mud were piled head-high on both sides of the road, indicating that the road had been covered in mud recently.
+Although it is hard to tell from this picture, large piles of mud were piled head-high on both sides of the road, indicating that US Route 66 had been covered in mud recently.
 When I arrived home in Arizona, I would find that this same storm had created some havoc at my house.

 Thinking Topock to still be ahead, I drove all the way to the Colorado River before giving up.